Blog Post

 Risks for people with pre-existing conditions

 People with liver or kidney conditions face higher risks from whey protein.
 High protein intake can speed up kidney function decline in those with chronic kidney disease (CKD).
-Most guidelines suggest limiting protein to 0.6-0.8 g/kg/day for advanced CKD patients.
+Patients should follow clinician guidance.

 Liver disease patients need to be careful too.
 The liver can't filter ammonia from protein digestion effectively in hepatic encephalopathy, which might lead to brain damage.
 Liver patients might also face: